khalid-reid-axisgroup/ScalaCheckSeedTesting/README.md

 # ScalaCheckSeedTesting

+### update: The fix has been included and is explained [here](https://github.com/scalatest/scalatest/issues/2225#issuecomment-1428956921).

 Below are the result of 3 executions of the tests.
 The test case is designed to fail.

 Expected: